turingschool/curriculum/source/projects/contact_manager.markdown

 has_many :phone_numbers
 ```

-Run `bundle exec rake` and you should have no failing tests.
+Run `bundle exec rspec` and you should have no failing tests.

 We have pending tests in the `phone_number_spec.rb` as well as the `phone_numbers_helper_spec.rb`.